SwissDataScienceCenter/renku/docs/docs/10-users/70-collaboration/guides/40-add-projects-to-group.md

-# How to add projects to your group
+# Add projects to your group

 ###